Is our money system used properly?

 There are many people who claim to know the answers, yet they don't even know the questions.
 Do taxes fund Government spending?
 Is corporate welfare built into the system (we're not talking about bail outs here)?
 Why does the Government borrow when it can create money?
 Do banks have the privilege to create Australian dollars?
 Can taxation be used to combat inequality growth?
 What causes inflation?
 Is a budget surplus good news for the economy?
 The real answers are often more interesting than the myths.

 The big picture

 Our money system isn't very difficult to understand; there are just a great many things to remember all at once.
-The most important guiding principals are that the purpose of government is to make peoples' lives better than they would be without government and that the economy is supposed to serve society.
+The most important guiding principles are that the purpose of government is to make peoples' lives better than they would be without government and that the economy is supposed to serve society.

 - RBA Evidence That You've Been Played For A Sucker

 - Lessons from the Long-Term Unemployment Conference 2016